Anu2024-coder/linkbrain/README.md

 </div>

 ---
-# LinkBrain SDK

-A developer framework for safely controlling ESP32-based physical systems using AI-generated intent.
+LinkBrain is an open-source framework for building LLM-driven physical agents that safely interact with real hardware through explicit controllers, device abstractions, and deterministic execution layers.

 ---